falkenbach/Simple-Open-Source-BitCoin-Faucet/README.md

 ###Installation:
 1. Download the .ZIP.
 2. Unzip it in a folder.
-3. Change the config which you can find at: "includes/config.php".
+3. Change the config which you can find at: "_includes/config.php_".
-4. Import the freebtc.sql and the informations.sql in your MySQL database.
+4. Import the "_freebtc.sql_" and the "_informations.sql_" in your MySQL database.
 5. Upload everything on your webserver.
-6. Setup a cronjob and let it run the script "job.php".
+6. Setup a cronjob and let it run the script "_job.php_".
 If you do not have access to cronjob functinallity, you can use [SetCronJob](https://www.setcronjob.com/).
 As a free user you can let it run every hour (which is often enough).
 7. ????
 8. Profit.

 ###Known Bugs:
-1. There has to be a first row in the database, else it won't work.
+- There has to be a first row in the database, else it won't work.
 I do not know why this happens, but there has to be a row.
-Nothing will be send to this address, because it will be skipped by the "OFFSET 1".
+Nothing will be send to this address, because it will be skipped by the "_OFFSET 1_".
 This means that you can put in whatever you want.